Quantumcode9/Project2-Gnosisapp/README.md

 # _GNOSIS_
-An app that helps you find and manages favorite Tv Shows
+An app that helps you find and manage your favorite TV Shows

 # **Overview**

 _GNOSIS_ is an application designed to enhance the TV viewing experience for users by allowing them to discover, manage, and keep track of their favorite TV shows.

-###
+### The Build
 ![Login or Sign Up Screenshot](Photos/readme/New1.png)

 ## User Stories